Dissappearing RedFish and DFO Math

 Photo by Erik Mclean on Unsplash.

-The abstract and conclusion below are excerpted from an article submitted for an e-book on small-scale fisheries in Canada, to be published in 2022.
+The abstract and conclusion below are excerpted from an article in an e-book on small-scale fisheries in Canada, published in 2022.
+You can read the article here.

 Abstract: This article argues the need for a fundamental shift in fish harvesting policy and practice in order to build future sustainability for the marine environment and fisheries.
 The new paradigm must prioritize small-scale fishing, and be re-envisioned in accordance with the traditional understandings and approach of Indigenous peoples.
 It must incorporate and apply the local knowledge and methods proven in Indigenous communities and in Newfoundland and Labrador’s outport past.